-This new technique removes the need for the Zodiac Killer's or indeed any blood relative to have committed any previous or subsequent crimes and render the necessity of comparison tools such as CODIS redundant, in this instance.
+Recent developments have revealed a tantalizing glimpse into the future, offering the possibility to deliver the Zodiac Killer's identity right into the palms of our hands.
+This has been covered previously, but it will be expanded here in a little more detail.
+This new technique removes the need for the Zodiac Killer's, or indeed any blood relative to have committed any previous or subsequent crimes - and effectively render the necessity of comparison tools such as CODIS redundant in this instance.
 It all comes down to the Y chromosome, passed from one generation to another, along the male lineage, in exactly the same manner as ones surname is also passed along.
-Thereby providing an indelible connection between the Y marker and a man's surname, as an alternative crime fighting tool, and one that could provide us with the exact surname of the Zodiac Killer.
-This may not deliver the murderer of five people in Northern California on a platter, however, it would at the very least remove all but one of the high profile suspects or most likely all of them from our Zodiac researchers lists.
-But how does it work in practice and what are its limitations.
+This would providie a correlation between the Y marker and a man's surname, and thereby provide an alternative crime fighting tool - one that could provide us with the exact surname of the Zodiac Killer.
+This may not deliver the murderer of five people in Northern California on a platter, however, it would at the very least remove all but one of the high profile suspects, and most likely all of them from our Zodiac researchers lists.
+But how does it work in practice and what are its limitations?

 The bottom line, is that the confirmed Y marker of the Zodiac Killer may just provide us with the name, that his ciphers promised, but always failed to deliver.